 Photo: Apartment Therapy

-If you want the health benefits of a real tree in your home and are okay with a little maintenance, these trees would be a good option for you.
+If you want the health benefits of a real tree in your home and are okay with a little maintenance, these trees would be your best indoor trees for home.

 These trees are easy to take care of once they are adjusted to and settled into their new home.
 Bright indirect light is best for these plants, along with consistent waterings.